 I remember it so vividly like it was yesterday.
-Our school didn’t have a track team, so one of our head coaches decided to bring track and field there.
+Our school didn’t have a track team, so one of our head coaches decided to bring track and field to our school.
 Everyone was inexperienced, but it didn’t matter.
-We were all excited because is was something new and something that could bring rewards.
+We were all excited because is was something new and shiny with a lot of rewards.
 So, I, with my overachieving self, signed up for triple jump and cross country.

 To my surprise, I had a lot of beginner’s luck with triple jump, but cross country, well that was another story.

-In my head, I knew that I could smoke everyone else running this race, besides they all ran funny and slow.
+In my head, I knew that I could smoke everyone else running because they all ran funny and slow.
 The announcer yelled “GO”, and I was GOOOONE.
 You hear me, GOOOONE.
-When I got around to about the 3rd lap with only “1” more to go, honey, the ones that ran funny and slow gracefully passed my huffing, puffing, and barely can breathe behind BEHIND!!My friends literally had to keep cheering me on to finish the race and carry me off the track when I was done.
+When I came to the 3rd lap with only “1” more to go, honey, the ones that ran funny and slow gracefully passed my huffing, puffing, and barely can breathe behind BEHIND!!My friends literally had to keep cheering me on to finish the race and carry me off the track when I was done.
 I fell out.

-To much of my surprise, that funny little run was to ensure the strides were a little longer.
-The feet lightly touching the ground was to cover much ground and to minimize impact between the weight of the body and the ground.
+To much of my surprise, that funny little run was to ensure that the strides were a little longer.
+The feet lightly touching the ground was to cover more ground & to minimize the impact of the weight of the body with the ground.
 The slow pace was to preserve energy until the final lap.

 Things I couldn’t have possibly known without an experienced coach, more study, or just plain experience.